Data annotation: Annotation Types

+Image and video annotation

 Image classification

 Image classification, also known as image categorization, involves assigning predefined labels to images.
 Machine learning algorithms trained on classified images can later recognize objects and differentiate between categories.
 For instance, an AI model trained to recognize furniture styles can distinguish between Georgian and Rococo armchairs.

 Semantic segmentation

 Semantic segmentation assigns each pixel in an image to a specific class, such as trees, vehicles, humans, or buildings.
 This type of annotation enables machine learning models to differentiate objects by grouping similar pixels, allowing for a detailed understanding of an image.

 Bounding boxes

 Bounding box annotation involves drawing rectangular boxes around objects in an image.
 This technique is commonly used in autonomous driving, security surveillance, and retail analytics to detect and classify objects such as pedestrians, vehicles, and products on store shelves.

 3D cuboids

 3D cuboid annotation enhances traditional bounding boxes by adding depth, enabling models to predict an object's spatial orientation, movement, and size.
 This method is particularly useful for autonomous vehicles and robotics, where understanding object dimensions and depth is critical.